gh-unit/gh-unit/README.markdown

 ## Adding a GHUnit Test Target (iPhone)

 Frameworks are not supported in the iPhone environment.
-So you'll need to copy and add the gh-unit files directly into your project.
+So you'll need to copy and add the GHUnit files directly into your project.

 - Add a `New Target`.
 Select `Cocoa Touch -> Application`.
 Name it `Tests` (or something similar).
 - Set the Main Nib file to `GHUnitIPhone.xib`